sam-atkins/slowking/README.md

 ### Concurrent DB connection issues

 Resolved by not injecting the UoW into bootstrap.
 Instead the handler instantiates its own UoW i.e. it is a session just for that handler.
+Drawback of this approach is cannot inject a mock UoW for tests.

 ```
 sqlalchemy.exc.InvalidRequestError: Object '<Benchmark at 0xffff8d290fd0>' is already attached to session '5' (this is '6')